dafny-lang/rfcs/0005-ordered-quantification.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-TODO:

 As mentioned in the guide-level explanation, `foreach` loops and sequence comprehensions are both able to borrow concepts and implementation substantially from other features.
 Parsing, resolving, verifying, and compiling quantifier domains is already a mature aspect of the Dafny implementation.
-The most significant implementation burden is ensuring that enumeration ordering is deterministic.
+The most significant implementation burden is ensuring that enumeration ordering is deterministic in contexts where it needs to be.

 ## Verification

 The optimal encoding of sequence comprehensions to Boogie is something of an open question: set comprehensions are encoded as their indicator predicates, but there is no such direct representation for sequence comprehensions as defined here.
-The initial encoding will likely be with a function, similar to the `Seq#Create` function used for seq constructions, that accepts an indicator predicate.
+The initial encoding will likely be with a function, similar to the `Seq#Create` function used for seq constructions, that accepts a source sequence and indicator predicate.
 The useful axioms about these values will fall into three categories, sketched below for the simple case of comprehensions with a single variable bound from a sequence and no explicit term: